nlgcat/reprohum-prolific-webapp/readme.md

 # Flask Server for Prolific Tasks

 > This code is in development and has not been fully tested.
 Please use with caution.
+Please see the [additional notes file](https://github.com/nlgcat/reprohum-prolific-webapp/blob/main/additional_notes.md), containing thoughts/problems/solutions from using the app with prolific - feel free to contribute via PR if you have used the app.

 ## Required files:
 - data.csv - this is the datafile containing the rows of data for each task